Bloodline (1979 film): Production

 Paramount paid Sidney Sheldon $1.25 million plus ten percent of the box office gross for the film rights to his novel before it was published.
 According to producer Sidney Beckerman, this was a record sum paid by a film studio for the rights to a book until Peter Benchley was paid a reported $2 million for the film rights to The Island a short time later.
 John Frankenheimer was originally set to direct, but left the project to work on Prophecy instead and was replaced by Terence Young.
 Jacqueline Bisset was approached about playing the lead role, but it went instead to Audrey Hepburn, who was considerably older than Elizabeth Roffe in the novel so the part was rewritten for her.
 Hepburn was paid a $1.25 million salary plus ten percent of the box office gross.

+Filming

-Filming took place from October 8 to December 22, 1978, in New York City, London, Surrey, Paris, Sardinia, Rome and several locations in West Germany.
+Principal photography took place from October 8 to December 22, 1978, in New York City, London, Surrey, Paris, Sardinia, Rome and several locations in West Germany.
+Hepburn was 49 years old during filming, and according to IMDb, Elizebeth's character age was originally supposed to be 23.
+However, when Hepburn signed onto the role, the character age was changed to 35, though on film she appears to be much older still.